TheRedeemed/abdoul-kader-soumahoro-portfolio/content/articles/db-table/index.md

 Whether you purchased something online, performed an online search, booked a plane ticket or a hotel room, you have interacted with a database.

 A database is used to store information.
-**It is a container that holds tables and other sql structures related to those tables.**
+**It is a container that holds tables and other SQL structures related to those tables.**

-**A table in a database is used to store information of the same type.**
+**A table in a database is used to store information of the same type (related).**
 It contains **columns** and **rows**.
 A column could be best described as a category for your data and a row the collection of these categories for each record.